-Frankie Mayo, Senior Analyst at Regen, presented the energy generation context for South Wales, showing where and when renewable generators had connected to the WPD network.
+Frankie Mayo, Senior Analyst at Regen, presented the energy generation context for the South West licence area, showing where and when renewable generators had connected to the WPD network.
 This analysis is used in the DFES process to inform and calibrate the spatial distribution of different generation technologies.
-The regional deployment history of ground mounted solar PV and onshore wind was presented alongside the near term pipeline, with stakeholders providing feedback on the potential near term deployment of these key renewable technologies.
+The regional deployment history and a summary of the near term pipeline of ground mounted solar PV and onshore wind was presented, with stakeholders providing feedback on the scale and pace of potential near term deployment of these key renewable technologies.

-Grace Millman, Energy Analyst at Regen, then presented information on fossil fuelled generation and electricity storage assets connecting to WPD's South Wales network, with stakeholders feeding into various questions on current diesel fuelled generation, future hydrogen fuelled electricity generation, hydrogen production through electrolysis, and energy storage.
+Grace Millman, Energy Analyst at Regen, then presented information on fossil fuelled generation, future hydrogen fuelled generation and electricity storage assets connecting to WPD's South West network, with stakeholders feeding into various questions on the future viability of diesel fuelled and fossil gas fuelled generation and the most viable business models for electricity storage.

-Domestic scale technologies were also covered, with the current location of heat pumps presented to stakeholders, followed by a question on the uptake of heat pumps in the near term, as the UK government looks to ramp up deployment.
-The current uptake of electric vehicles and chargers was also detailed, with questions on the potential solutions for on-street charging of electric vehicles, and the regional variation in current charging infrastructure.
+Domestic scale technologies were also presented, with the current location of heat pumps and resistive electric heating provided, followed by questions on the future uptake of heat pumps in the near term, as the UK government looks to ramp up deployment, and the role of resistive electric heating in a net zero world.
+The current uptake of electric vehicles and chargers was also summarised, with a question on the potential solutions for on-street charging of electric vehicles.

-The webinar concluded with a question and answer session with all of the panellists.
+The webinar concluded with a question-and-answer session with all of the panellists.
 The questions, comments, and discussion points are summarised in the next section of this report, categorised by theme, with a summary of how the input and feedback from the webinar will be used in the DFES modelling going forward.